A Brief History of: Spaghetti Bolognese

 It appears that now, finally, the people of Bologna are slowly willing to adopt the dish.
 Lepore Matteo (a Bologna council member involved in marketing the city) spoke on how they intend to use this false myth as a way to connect with ambassadors abroad.
 Of course, they can tap into the ingredients of spaghetti bolognese too, which do have real, tangible origins within Bologna.

 Getting hungry just reading this?
-Why not check out this recipe from BBC Good Food.
+Why not check out these recipes from BBC Good Food or Seasoned Pioneers spaghetti bolognese version.
 It’s one of the best we’ve found and one of the most authentic…just don’t tell the Bolognese residents we said so!